nkhine/iTools-Documentation/itools/csv.rst

 * Offers a programming interface to get, add and remove rows.
 * If an schema is defined, the values will be deserialized, so we will work with text strings, integers and booleans (instead of byte strings).
-* With the help of the schema, it will be possible to quickly search for rows that match one or another value (kind of an *SQL select* for a single table).

 Introduction to the programming interface